Advances in 4D Representation: Geometry, Motion, and Interaction

 \section{Datasets and Benchmarks}

 Unlike other computer vision tasks with abundant labeled data, 4D representation learning faces a data scarcity problem.
-The ideal dataset would contain real-world dynamic scenes with complete ground-truth geometry, appearance, motion and interaction annotations.
+Ideal datasets would contain real-world dynamic scenes with complete ground-truth geometry, appearance, motion and interaction annotations.
 However, such datasets remain limited due to technical and economic challenges in capturing high-quality spatio-temporal data.
-To resolve this issue, current 4D field leverages a mixture of dataset ranging from 2D to 4D dimensions to guide 4D representation learning (~\Cref{fig:dataset}).
+To address this, the current 4D field leverages a mixture of datasets ranging from 2D to 4D dimensions to guide 4D representation learning ~(\Cref{fig:dataset}).
 This section surveys the current dataset in use from the perspective of learning geometry, motion and interactions.